 How you structure your novel will be influenced by your voice.
 How your protagonists sound will be created by your voice and translated by ear.
 Your approach to both determines how your story unfolds, and the ways in which readers navigate your plot.

 I’ve always thought of books as many voices gathered around a dining table: some softly spoken, others prescriptive.
 Each warmly welcomed or slightly jarring to the ear.
 Ultimately, those different accents, interests and opinions contribute to a potentially fascinating and endless discussion.
-And lots of happily empty glasses.

 The reason we pre-order that latest release or make it our mission to read through the trove of a new discovery is because that familiar voice of a favourite author becomes an old friend at the end of the line.